-"The living organism, in a situation determined by the play of energy on the surface of the globe, ordinarily receives more energy than is necessary for maintaining life; the excess energy (wealth) can be used for the growth of a system (e.g., an organism); if the system can no longer grow, or if the excess cannot be completely absorbed in its growth, it must necessarily be lost without profit; it must be spent, willingly or not, gloriously or catastrophically."
+"The living organism, in a situation determined by the play of energy on the surface of the globe, ordinarily receives more energy than is necessary for maintaining life; the excess energy (wealth) can be used for the growth of a system (e.g., an organism); if the system can no longer grow, or if the excess cannot be completely absorbed in its growth, it must necessarily be lost without profit; it must be spent, willingly or not, gloriously or catastrophically."1

+In a sense, life suffocates within limits that are too close; it aspires in manifold ways to an impossible growth; it releases a steady flow of excess resources, possibly involving a large squandering of energy.
+The limit of growth being reached, life, without being in a closed container, at least enters into ebullition: Without exploding, its extreme exuberance pours out in a movement always bordering on explosion.
 Bataille's ideas are important for architecture as they provide a new lens to look at the difficult tensions between material efficiency and aesthetics, between cost and meaning, technology and program, all of which are formulated in terms of scarcity and suddenly they have to be rethought in terms of excess.
 Much like the infinite diversity of expression in the natural world, contemporary digital practices consider the emergence of exotic expressions and ornament as a direct consequence of a shift from an economy of scarcity to an economy of excess, where the ethic of machinic efficiency (elimination of anomalies) is replaced by an ethic of eco-effectiveness (cultivation of diversity) and an intensive investment of atmospheric, ornamental effects.